kaycix/northcoastcnpsnursery/_pages/spring-sale.md

     <div>
         <b>I might want to shop for longer than 30-minutes.
 Should I reserve multiple time slots?</b>
         <p>
-        Nope!
-Just sign up for one time slot and extend your stay past it as needed.
+        No need to!
+Just sign up for one time slot and extend your visit as needed.
         </p>
     </div>
     <div>
         <b>Do I have to sign up to shop?</b>
         <p>
             Sign ups are only required on Saturday.
 You are free to wander in whenever and however on Sunday.
-However, if you're on the fence about signing up, this list might help.
-We recommend signing up on Saturday if:
+However, if you're on the fence about signing up, we recommend signing up on Saturday if:
             <br/><input type="checkbox" /> You plan on showing up with a list!
 Some species are especially popular and we do run out.
             <br/><input type="checkbox" /> You want to go but the extra motivation of signing up will help.
 (We've all been there 😉)
         </p>